 The reason for the early visit?
 He apparently has family from Nebraska, and the Huskers are taking advantage of that connection.

 As the weeks go on, more unofficial visitors will trickle in, culminating in a junior day in April.
-The spring game will also be a key recruiting weekend for the 2019 class.
+The spring game also will be a key recruiting weekend for the 2019 class.

 Owen Pappoe update?

 — Derrick (@Derrick27140294) February 19, 2018

 How much impact could an early Owen Pappoe commit make on other 5* Recruits to consider Nebraska seriously?

 We had an update in our notebook last week about 5-star outside linebacker Owen Pappoe, who is the top-ranked outside linebacker and No. 7 prospect in the 2019 class.
 He will take an official visit to Nebraska during the fall.
 It is safe to assume Nebraska still owns a spot in the top-3 list that Pappoe released in November.